MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-files.md

 ---
-title: Cloud App Security Files API
+title: Defender for Cloud Apps Files API
 description: This article provides information about using the Files API. ms.date: 03/27/2020 ms.topic: reference